preslavgerchev/OOD2/README.md

 #Introduction
 This repository will contain everything related to the project the group will work on in OOD2.

+The project was finished on the 12th of January,2016.
 ###Members
 	1. Rosen Danev
 	2. Preslav Gerchev